 If you use a digital distribution service, your distributor has most likely already assigned an ISRC to each of the recordings that you submitted / distributed with them.
 You may be able to obtain your ISRC’s by logging into your distribution account and downloading your data, or by contacting your distribution account rep.

-Why are certain videos that use my music not showing advertisements and/or not showing up in my earnings reports?
+12) Why are certain videos that use my music not showing advertisements and/or not showing up in my earnings report?

 A: The data that appears in your reports comes directly to IDentifyy from YouTube and contains each and every YouTube video that earned $0.01 or more in any given reporting period.

 For a comprehensive list of videos that IDentifyy has found which have earned $0.01 or more and that make use of your music, please refer to your royalty reports.